Ecstasy remains in the body for about 40 hours.

 Ecstasy’s Half-Life

 After that point, the other half of the amount taken remains in the blood.
-It may take up to five half-lives for 95 percent of the drug to leave the body.
+It may take up to five half-lives for 95% of the drug to leave the body.
 This equates to a time period of around 40 hours for ecstasy.

 Some users take a second dose of ecstasy after the first dose begins to fade.
 Since ecstasy’s effects last approximately three to six hours, some users repeatedly take the drug every few hours to keep the effects going.